Sergio Vega (bassist): Biography

-On November 4, 2008, Deftones bassist Chi Cheng was seriously injured in a car accident in Santa Clara, California, and entered a coma-like state following the accident.
+In November 2008, Deftones bassist Chi Cheng was seriously injured in a car accident in Santa Clara, California, and entered a coma-like state following the accident.
 Vega played in Chi's place at Bamboozle Left with Deftones, and continued to fill in for him as Cheng's condition remained the same.
 When his accident occurred, Deftones had just finished writing and recording songs for what was to be their sixth studio-album, Eros, although they decided to shelve the album indefinitely.
 This decision was made due to Cheng's condition, and also was a creative decision, as the band stated that they didn't feel that Eros "best encompassed who they were currently as people or as musicians".
 Deftones began writing a new album from scratch in June 2009 with Vega on bass.
-The album, titled Diamond Eyes, was released on May 4, 2010.
-In November 2012 the group released their second album with Vega, named Koi No Yokan.
+The album, titled Diamond Eyes, was released in May 2010.
+In November 2012, the group released their second album with Vega, titled Koi No Yokan.
 According to Deftones frontman Chino Moreno, Vega made a bigger contribution to Koi No Yokan than he did to Diamond Eyes.

-In June 2012, Sergio and Quicksand would secretly reunite to play a surprise set at Revelation Records' 25th anniversary show.
-This performance was followed by an appearance on the Jimmy Fallon Show as well as two sold out headlining shows at The Bowery Ballroom and The Music Hall of Williamsburg in August 2012.
+In June 2012, Vega and Quicksand would secretly reunite to play a surprise set at Revelation Records' 25th anniversary show.
+This performance was followed by an appearance on the Jimmy Fallon Show as well as two headlining shows at The Bowery Ballroom and The Music Hall of Williamsburg in August 2012.
 Quicksand would later act as one of the headliners at California's FYF set.
 In January 2013, Quicksand embarked on their first tour since the late 1990s.
-They released their third album, Interiors, on November 10, 2017.
-The band released their fourth full-length album Distant Populations in 2021.
+They released their third album, Interiors, in November 2017.
+The band released their fourth full-length album, Distant Populations, in 2021.

 On March 9, 2022, Vega announced in an Instagram post that he had departed from Deftones.
 In a video explaining his departure, he cited a contract dispute as the reason for leaving, saying, "Our respective management had a conversation to discuss a new contract, and they offered me the same deal...
 At that point, it was clear there was no opportunity for growth for me.
 So I declined the offer.
 And then I called the guys immediately to see where the miscommunication was to resolve it, but there was no response.
-A couple of days later, I received an email from their lawyer that their offer was withdrawn, and that they wished me the best.”
+A couple of days later, I received an email from their lawyer that their offer was withdrawn, and that they wished me the best."